saminiir/saminiir.github.io/_posts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 The tunneling of data in OpenVPN is achieved through TUN/TAP devices[^4].
 Simply put, TUN/TAP devices expose the operating system's network traffic as virtual interfaces.
 This traffic can then be operated upon by the userspace application that is bound to the TUN/TAP virtual interface.

-A TUN device operates on IP packets (layer 3), and a TAP device operates on ethernet frames (layer 2).
+A TUN device operates on IP packets (layer 3), and a TAP device operates on Ethernet frames (layer 2).
 The distinction is important, since operating on different networking layers enable different use cases.
 For example, if one wants Ethernet bridging, OpenVPN has to utilize TAP devices.
 For simple routing of traffic, TUN devices are a cheaper choice.
 A handy summary of the differences between bridging and routing is presented
 [here](https://community.openvpn.net/openvpn/wiki/309-what-is-the-difference-between-bridging-and-routing).

 With OpenVPN and TUN/TAP devices, the Linux Kernel networking stack is involved and does the heavy-lifting of the traffic.
 The only purpose of the TUN/TAP device is to allow the user-space application, OpenVPN, to operate on the raw Ethernet frames or IP packets.
 This is where tunneling and encryption is applied.
 The Ethernet frame or IP packet is encrypted and wrapped inside another IP packet with appropriate headers for delivery, and vice versa.